Benefits Of Spaying

 The anesthesia technician continues monitoring until the pet is awake and the breathing tube can be removed.
 The patient is kept in an observation area until she is able to walk.

 Dogs who show a propensity to lick their stitches will need an Elizabethan or "E" collar to restrict access to the stitches.
 This is used strictly for at least 7 days and the incision is healed.

 Activity should be restricted during the week following surgery.
 Excessive activity can lead to swelling or fluid accumulation under the incision.
 If a fluid pocket forms, it should resolve on its own after a few weeks.
 If a fluid pocket forms and drains liquid from the incision, the dog should be re-checked.

 Spaying is one of the most important preventive health measures that can be provided for a female dog of any age.

-What About Behavioral Changes?
+What about Behavioral Changes?

 Health benefits from spaying are too important to ignore.
-Please call for spay scheduling for your female dog.
+Please call us for spay scheduling for your female dog.